rpearce/robertwpearce.com/src/notes/2023-03-20-one-does-not-simply-install-ghcup-on-mac-m1.md

 None of those worked, either!
 Would `llvm@13` work?
 Maybe, maybe, maybe...

 ## Building slugger: failure #5 (GHC and LLVM)

+_Update: This section may not be necessary.
+I went back, disabled this option, and I'm able still able to build the library.
+I don't recall this being my experience the first time around, though._

 It seems none of these will work if `ghc` doesn't know to use LLVM.